How to Lodge a Complaint against Online Gambling Operators

 Stages in the Complaint Process

-Stages in the Complaint ProcessPlayers should not address an alternative dispute resolution (ADR) provider immediately after the issue as there are several stages in the dispute process.
+Stages in the Complaint ProcessPlayers should not contact an alternative dispute resolution (ADR) provider immediately after an issue arises, as there are several stages in the dispute process.

-The established practice is to first contact the gambling operator as this is the quickest way to resolve issues in most cases.
-Proceed to seek assistance from ADR providers only if you fail to reach an amicable settlement of the dispute with the operator.
+The established practice is to first contact the gambling operator, as this is the quickest way to resolve issues in most cases.
+Seek assistance from ADR providers only if you fail to reach an amicable settlement with the operator.

 1Step 1

-Examine the terms and conditions again to ensure there are no violations on your behalf.
-If you are confident you are not in the wrong, proceed to the next step.
+Examine the terms and conditions again to ensure you have not violated any of them.
+If you are confident you are in the right, proceed to the next step.

 2Step 2

-Get in touch with the operator via the support live chat or in person by visiting the respective gambling venue, bingo room, or retail betting shop.
+Contact the operator through live chat support, or visit the gambling venue, bingo room, or retail betting shop in person.

 3Step 3

-Share all details regarding your complaint with the gambling operator, including the time and date when the issue took place, and describe the nature of the problem comprehensively.
-If possible, attach any files as evidence to support your claims.
-Save copies of your claims, evidence, and communication with the operator for future reference.
+Provide the gambling operator with all details of your complaint, including the date and time of the incident, and describe the issue comprehensively.
+If possible, attach any files that support your claim.
+Keep copies of your claim, evidence, and communications with the operator for future reference.

 4Step 4

-Give the gambling operator enough time to examine your claims and investigate the issue.
+Allow the gambling operator sufficient time to review your claim and investigate the issue.

 5Step 5

-Escalate the complaint to a higher level if the issue was not settled to your satisfaction.
-You can transfer the complaint to a higher authority within the gaming business itself, such as the management team.
+If the issue is not resolved to your satisfaction, escalate the complaint to a higher level.
+You can forward it to a higher authority within the gaming company, such as the management team.

 6Step 6

-If the issue is still not resolved to mutual satisfaction, the management team will send the complaint to their colleagues from senior management for consideration.
+If the issue is still unresolved, the management team will forward the complaint to senior management for further review.

 7Step 7

-Provided that the above-mentioned internal complaints procedures do not result in a satisfactory resolution, you can take the matter to an ADR service provider.
+If the internal complaints procedures do not produce a satisfactory resolution, you can take the matter to an ADR service provider.

 Your gambling operator will inform you which ADR provider it works with.
-Jurisdictions like Malta allow gambling companies to use the services of several approved ADR companies.
-Some operators also give their customers reference letters to confirm their complaints are eligible for ADR consideration.
+Jurisdictions such as Malta allow gambling companies to use more than one approved ADR company.
+Some operators also issue reference letters confirming that your complaint is eligible for ADR consideration.

 8Step 8

 Allow several weeks for the ADR provider to investigate the complaint and reach a decision.
-Some gamblers refer the matter to court if they are still dissatisfied with the ADR settlement of their complaints.
+Some gamblers take the matter to court if they are still dissatisfied with the ADR outcome.

 Guidelines for Lodging Complaints with ADR Providers